 The worst part?
 It distracts from the timely news.
 For example, what big news happened the last week of October?
 In Somalia, al-Shabab fighters stormed a hotel in the capital city killing 29 people and injuring 30 more.
 In Spain, the Spanish government seized control of Catalonia after it declared independence.
 Did you hear about this news?
 Maybe.
 But what was the one story that seemed to top over everything?
 The Kardashian- Jenner pregnancy rumors.
 No words.
 Why highlight nonsense that doesn’t matter when there is a lot more important content and news that should be covered?
 This is coming from a twenty-something, somewhat recent college graduate.
 So if you’re thinking it’s the young people to blame, I promise you, we aren’t all bad.

 Needless to say, when I see celebrities, particularly female celebrities, using their fandom, wealth, and power for good, I can’t help but give them my support.
 It’s 2017 and women in business are taking the industry by storm.
-These women are changing the stereotypes of celebrity and encouraging others to do the same.
+These women are changing the stereotypes of celebrity and encouraging others to do the same, while at the same time encouraging creative new business ideas for women.
 To pay homage to these inspiring women, we’re bringing you our picks of the Top Female Celebrity Business Owners!

 Top Female Celebrity Business Owners – Oprah Winfrey.